cpacker/MemGPT/PRIVACY.md

 -   **Subsidiaries, independent contractors, and research partners:** We may disclose information about you to our subsidiaries, independent contractors, and/or research partners who need the information to help us provide our Services or process the information on our behalf.
 We require our subsidiaries and independent contractors to follow this Privacy Policy for any personal information that we share with them.
 This includes the transfer of data collect on our Services to facilitate model training and refinement.
 -   **Third-party vendors:** We may share information about you with third-party vendors who need the information in order to provide their services to us, or to provide their services to you or your site.
 This includes vendors that help us provide our Services to you (such as intrastructure or model serving companies); those that help us understand and enhance our Services (like analytics providers); those that make tools to help us run our operations (like programs that help us with task management, scheduling, word processing, email and other communications, and collaboration among our teams); other third-party tools that help us manage operations; and companies that make products available on our websites, who may need information about you in order to, for example, provide technical or other support services to you.
 -   **Legal and regulatory requirements:** We may disclose information about you in response to a subpoena, court order, or other governmental request.
--   **To protect rights, property, and others:** We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of MemGPT, third parties, or the public at large.
+-   **To protect rights, property, and others:** We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Letta, third parties, or the public at large.
--   **Asset/IP transfers:** If any transfer of MemGPT assets were to happen, this Privacy Policy would continue to apply to your information and the party receiving your information may continue to use your information, but only consistent with this Privacy Policy.
+-   **Asset/IP transfers:** If any transfer of Letta assets were to happen, this Privacy Policy would continue to apply to your information and the party receiving your information may continue to use your information, but only consistent with this Privacy Policy.
 -   **With your consent:** We may share and disclose information with your consent or at your direction.
 -   **Aggregated or de-identified information:** We may share information that has been aggregated or de-identified, so that it can no longer reasonably be used to identify you.
 For instance, we may publish aggregate statistics about the use of our Services, or share a hashed version of your email address to facilitate customized ad campaigns on other platforms.
 -   **Published support requests:** If you send us a request for assistance (for example, via a support email or one of our other feedback mechanisms), we reserve the right to publish that request in order to clarify or respond to your request, or to help us support other users.